Home

 Suimon configuration files contain fields that allow you to customize the behavior of the tool to fit your specific use case.
 These files also enable you to add or remove monitored network entities and specify how they should be monitored.
 The suimon-testnet.yaml file, for instance, is a template configuration file that you can use as a starting point to create your own configuration file for testnet network.
 Before using Suimon, be sure to modify the configuration file with your own data and settings.

-# This section lists the public RPC endpoints that the client will use to monitor the network and calculate the health of the nodes and validators.
+# This section lists the reference public RPC endpoints that the client will use to monitor the network and assess the health of nodes and validators.

-# Please make sure to provide at least one working endpoint.
+# Please ensure that at least one working endpoint is provided.

 - https://fullnode.testnet.sui.io:443